lpottier/al-folio/_pages/about.md

 I am currently a Computer Scientist at the [Information Sciences Institute](https://www.isi.edu/) which is part of the [University of Southern California](https://viterbischool.usc.edu/) in Los Angeles.
 I am part of the [Science Automation Technologies](https://scitech.isi.edu/) group led by [Dr Ewa Deelman](https://deelman.isi.edu/) where I am working on scientific workflows management on large-scale cyber-infrastructures and, I am also working on optimizing machine learning workflows to run on high-performance systems (HPC).

-I have defended my PhD in Computer Science at [École Normale Supérieure](http://www.ens-lyon.fr/) (ENS Lyon), France, in 2018, under the supervision of [Anne Benoit](http://graal.ens-lyon.fr/~abenoit/) and [Yves Robert](http://graal.ens-lyon.fr/~yrobert/).
+I have defended my PhD in Computer Science at [École Normale Supérieure](http://www.ens-lyon.fr/), France, in 2018, under the supervision of [Anne Benoit](http://graal.ens-lyon.fr/~abenoit/) and [Yves Robert](http://graal.ens-lyon.fr/~yrobert/).
 I was part of the team [ROMA](http://www.ens-lyon.fr/LIP/ROMA/) at the [LIP](http://www.ens-lyon.fr/LIP/web-n/), during my PhD I was mainly working on co-scheduling algorithms for large-scale applications.

 I also investigated scheduling and data management problems on the new many-core architectures.

 My research interests lie at the intersection of parallel computing and resource management: